 Winnetka is a somewhat small village located in the state of Illinois.
 With a population of 12,744 people and three constituent neighborhoods, Winnetka is the 190th largest community in Illinois.
-Winnetka has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Winnetka has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Winnetka home prices are not only among the most expensive in Illinois, but Winnetka real estate also consistently ranks among the most expensive in America.